priykumar/priykumar/README.md

 ![](https://komarev.com/ghpvc/?username=priykumar)

+👨🏻‍💻  **About Me**
-I'm a Computer Science + Electronics & Communication Science Engineer with 6+ YOE
-Staff Backend Engineer at a startup, building scalable systems and infrastructure
+💡  I'm a Computer Science + Electronics & Communication Science Engineer with 6+ YOE, building scalable systems and infrastructure
+🎓  I'm an alumnus of PES University, Bangalore.

 <!--
 ADD 2 SPACES AT THE END OF LINE TO GET NEWLINE